Argopecten irradians: Bay scallop fishery

 This species of scallop used to support a large wild fishery on the East Coast of the United States, but since the 1950s it has decreased greatly.
 This is apparently the result of several negative influences, one of which is a reduction in sea grasses (to which bay scallop spat attach) due to increased coastal development and concomitant nutrient runoff.

-By contrast, the Atlantic sea scallop (Placopecten magellanicus) is at historically high levels of abundance because the Magnuson-Stevens Fishery Conservation and Management Reauthorization Act of 2006 put a limit on catch numbers and lead to a recovery from overfishing.
+By contrast, the Atlantic sea scallop (Placopecten magellanicus) is at historically high levels of abundance because the Magnuson-Stevens Fishery Conservation and Management Reauthorization Act of 2006 put a limit on catch numbers and led to a recovery from overfishing.

+Scallop farming is a million-dollar industry in Canada, with British Columbia producing 85% of the country's farmed scallops.
 Scallop aquaculture is currently being practiced in Florida.
-They were introduced into China in the 1980s and are the basis of a vibrant aquaculture industry in that country and attempted elsewhere.
+They were introduced into China in the 1980s and are the basis of a vibrant aquaculture industry in that country.

 Subspecies

 This species has five different subspecies: